Administration

 17:44:24 New leader: n1-c2

-There might be a case though where you know a machine will never return, and you want to signal to JetStream that the machine will not return.
-This will remove it from the Stream in question and all it's Consumers.
+There might be a case though where you know a node will never return, and you want to signal to JetStream that the node will not return.
+A peer-remove will remove that node from the Stream in question and all its Consumers.

-After the node is removed the cluster will notice that the replica count is not honored anymore and will immediately pick a new node and start replicating data to it.
+After the node is removed the cluster will notice that the replica count of a stream is not honored anymore and will immediately pick a new node and start replicating data to it.
 The new node will be selected using the same placement rules as the existing stream.

 nats stream cluster peer-remove ORDERS